LendritIbrahimi/ElGamalSignature/README.md

 ## Usage

-You can use this project to make a digital signature of a message.
+You can use this project to make a digital signature for a message by using the ElGamal Encryption method.

 ![Home screen preview](https://drive.google.com/uc?export=view&id=1DegfzsETtUZEaCHKfA6rj0qXY7cljIhL)